apptainer/singularity-admindocs/configfiles.rst

 file is used to specify libraries and executables that need to be injected into the container when running Singularity with the ``--nv`` Nvidia GPU support option.
-The default ``nvliblist.conf`` is suitable for CUDA 10.1, but may need to modified if you need to include additional libraries, or further libraries are added to newer versions of the Nvidia driver/CUDA distribution.
+The default ``nvliblist.conf`` is suitable for CUDA 10.1, but may need to be modified if you need to include additional libraries, or further libraries are added to newer versions of the Nvidia driver/CUDA distribution.